PKUFlyingPig/Self-learning-Computer-Science/README.md

 | ------------------------------------------------------------ | ---------- |
 | [MIT6.050J: Information theory and Entropy](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-050j-information-and-entropy-spring-2008/index.htm) | 🌟🌟         |

-This course is designed for freshman in MIT, I strongly recommend you taking it to understand some basic concepts in information theory.
+This course is designed for freshman in MIT.
+I strongly recommend you to take it to understand some basic concepts in information theory.

 [↩](#overview)